Dyer and Freeman to star in Pinter play

 Notable plays in the season include:

-- Landscape and a Kind of Alaska (Jamie Lloyd): Tasmin Greig will star as Deborah - a women suspended between conscious and unconscious worlds
+- Landscape and a Kind of Alaska (Jamie Lloyd): Tamsin Greig will star as Deborah - a women suspended between conscious and unconscious worlds

 - The Room, Family Voices and Victoria Station (Patrick Marber): The triple bill, covering xenophobia and expression, will feature Jane Harrocks, Emma Naomi and Nicholas Woodesdon